silnrsi/pysilfont/docs/feaextensions.md

 Notice the lack of a `;` after the block close.

+ifinfo acts as a kind of macro, this means that the test is executed in the parser rather than collecting everything inside the block and processing it later like say the `do` statement.
+Notice that if you want to do something more complex than a regular expression test, then you may need to use a `do` statement and the `info()` function.

 ### ifclass

 This statement initiates a block either of statements or within another block.
 The block is only processed if the given @class is defined and contains at least one glyph.